Calebux/Celo-Vote-Tutorial/README.md

         <form onSubmit>
 ```

-## Conclusion
+## Conclusion:

-Finally, utilizing Solidity and the Truffle framework, we were able to effectively develop a straightforward voting DApp for the Celo network.
-In order to get started, we first set up our development environment and used Solidity to build a smart contract.
+Finally, utilizing Solidity and the Truffle framework, we were able to effectively develop a simple voting DApp for the Celo network.
+In order to get started, we first set up our development environment and used Solidity to build a Smart Contract.
 The contract was then deployed on the Celo network once we configured our network parameters.

-Additionally, we used React to create the user interface and the web3 library to communicate with our smart contract.
+Additionally, we used React to create the user interface and the web3 library to communicate with our Smart Contract.
 Finally, we put our DApp to the test by casting a ballot for a candidate and showing the results.

 This tutorial gives you a fundamental grasp of how to use Solidity and Truffle to build a DApp for the Celo network.
-With this framework, you may construct more intricate DApps that communicate with the Celo blockchain and make use of the capabilities of the platform to develop ground-breaking solutions.
+With this framework, you may construct more intricate DApps that communicates with the Celo blockchain and make use of the capabilities of the platform to develop ground-breaking solutions to modern problems.

-Regardless of their background or location, developers may contribute to the development of a more open and accessible financial system by building DApps on the Celo network.
+Regardless of their background or location, developers may contribute to the development of a more open and accessible financial systems by building DApps on the Celo network.
 Decentralized applications that may assist solve real-world problems are becoming more and more necessary as blockchain technology is being adopted more widely.
 The Celo network offers developers a strong platform on which to build these applications and advance global financial inclusion.